kittynode/kittynode/docs/src/content/docs/concepts/what-is-kittynode.md

 This page describes Kittynode's current design; it doesn't reflect the current implementation progress.
 :::

 Kittynode is a safe and easy to use tool for running Ethereum nodes.
+Let's go over the motivation, design and features of Kittynode.

 ## Motivation